-The UoPeople Online Student Writing Center (OSWC) is a resource center for students who wish to improve their general and academic writing skills through peer sharing and the development of strategies and knowledge to cultivate success as writers.
-In accessing resources in the form of guides on the writing process, research methods, ESL, APA format, and best practices to avoid plagiarism, the OSWC helps students develop and further polish their writing and editing skills.
+The UoPeople Learning Resource Center (LRC) is a centralized resource center for students.
+The resources available in the Learning Resource Center include general and academic writing skills resources, learning strategies, and research orientated material.
+These areas also include accessing resources of the Peer Assessment Office (PAO) and guides on the writing process, research methods, ESL, APA format, and best practices to avoid plagiarism, the Learning Resource Center helps students develop and further polish their writing and editing skills.

-The OSWC is an optional resource for students at UoPeople.
+The Learning Resource Center is an optional resource for students at UoPeople.